jackpal/jackpal.github.io/_posts/2022-03-20-Calming-Ripples.md

 # General app architecture

 The app architecture is:

-+ Model structs and classes that contain the data that's going to be animated.
++ Model structs and classes:
+  - contain the data that's going to be animated.
 + View structs:
- - That display the model data.
+  - display the model data.
- - That animate the model data.
+  - animate the model data.
- - That interpret user gestures to modify the model data.
+  - interpret user gestures to modify the model data.

 ## Model Data